charliewilco/downwrite/presentation/working-though-downwrite.md

 ### Features

-- Autosaving
+- Autosaving 💾
-- Night Mode
+- Night Mode 🌖
-- Public posts
+- Public entries 📝
-- Export and import markdown files
+- Export and import markdown files ⬆️ ⬇️
-- Installable on Home Screen and caches the assets
+- Installable on Home Screen and caches the assets 📲

 ---

 ### In Progress Features

+🔜

 - Offline Mode
 - Add Keywords to posts